aoalatas/aoalatascom/README.md

 # aoalatascom
-this project inside aoalatas.com web site codes.
+This project inside aoalatas.com web site codes.
+This web site create with ReactJs